Dewalt DXGNR4000 - 4000/5000W Portable Generator

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGNR4000 compare to generators of similar power (between 3500 and 4500 W).

-- With a dry weight of 119 lbs, the Dewalt DXGNR4000 sits comfortably within the expected weight range for devices generating 3500 to 4500 rated watts.
-If you are mindful of weight, the WEN 56432iX is among the top contenders in this power range, with a dry weight of 52.9 pounds.
+- With a dry weight of 119 lbs, the Dewalt DXGNR4000 falls within the expected weight range for generators in the 3500 to 4500 rated wattage. if you wish to prioritize weight, the WEN 56432iX is one of the top contenders in its power category, weighing only 52.9 pounds.

 Price comparison

-As you can see from these interactive charts, when compared to other 3500-4500W generators, the Dewalt DXGNR4000 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W generators, the Dewalt DXGNR4000 is on the average side of the price range.

 The bottom line